 Table 3(a-c) summarizes BCFs, BMFs, and BAFs for some PFASs with publicly available data.
 The BCFs of some longer-chain PFAAs approach 1,000, and a few - PFOS and perfluorohexadecanoic acid (PFHxDA) - exceed it.
 Animals tend to have greater concentrations of PFASs in their bodies compared to their diets.
 Earthworms were found to accumulate PFASs, including shorter-chain compounds, from soil, with BAFs ranging from 1.1 to 96 depending on the compound (Munoz et al. 2020).
 BAFs in aquatic organisms depend on the type and concentration of specific PFASs in water and are generally proportional to the length of the carbon chain or molecular weight, with PFSAs showing higher bioaccumulation than PFCAs of the same chain length - although there is interspecies variation (Hong et al. 2015).
 However, this relationship between PFAS chain length and bioaccumulation is reversed in aquatic and terrestrial plants.
-For instance, Atlantic Ocean plankton displays higher BAFs for PFPeA and PFHxA than for PFOA, possibly due to uptake and metabolism of precursor compounds (Zhang et al. 2019c).
+For instance, Atlantic Ocean plankton displays higher BAFs for PFPeA and PFHxA than for PFCA, possibly due to uptake and metabolism of precursor compounds (Zhang et al. 2019c).
 BAFs for PFCAs in vegetables grown near a fluorochemical industrial park in China also decreased with increasing chain length (Zhang et al. 2020).
+Measured BCFs for PFASs in plants range from less than one to several thousands and increase with decreasing PFAS chain length (Wang et al. 2020).

 Once ingested via food or drinking water, some PFASs remain in the human body for years.
 Limited studies suggest that serum elimination half-life can range from a few days for shorter-chain PFASs (Chang et al. 2008; Nilsson et al. 2010; Olsen et al. 2007b) to several years for longer-chain PFASs (Bartell et al. 2010; Olsen et al. 2007b; Seals et al. 2011).
 It can take up to 56 years for total elimination of a chlorinated PFESA (Shi et al. 2016).
-Reported half-lives for PFAAs and FTOHs in other organisms such as rats, mice, and monkeys are shorter than in humans, typically hours, days, or months (Butenhoff et al. 2004; Chang et al. 2008; Chang et al. 2012; Gannon et al. 2011; Ohmori et al. 2003; Sundström et al. 2012; Tatum-Gibbs et al. 2011).
+Reported half-lives for PFAAs and FTOHs in other organisms such as rats, mice, and monkeys are shorter than in humans, typically hours, days, or months (Ohmori et al. 2003; Butenhoff et al. 2004; Chang et al. 2008; Sundström et al. 2011; Tatum-Gibbs et al. 2011; Gannon et al. 2011; Sundström et al. 2012).